What’s the importance of COP16?

 How will WWF approach COP16 specifically?

 WWF heads to Cali intent on supporting progress in multiple areas.
-Here are three that stand out as particularly important:
+Here are several that stand out as particularly important:

 All of these are achievable, but they all require partnership.
 This is conservation, after all, and durable conservation requires a rich mix of contributions from a kaleidoscope of people, places, and sectors.